 In our recent webinar, email industry veteran Angela Vega (Senior Marketing Manager, Vrbo) revealed five key guidelines that can help you deliver content your customers will love (and that will lead them to buy) while respecting the security of their data at the same time.
 Here’s a look at those guidelines and how each can contribute to managing the tricky personalization vs. privacy balance.

 With COVID-19 temporarily changing the lives of everyone across the world, people are on edge as the crisis unfolds.
 Unlike so many disasters of the past, this time there isn’t anyone who isn’t impacted.

-It’s a sad reality that major events like this happen often — hurricanes, earthquakes, violence, terrorism, etc. — and we as marketers can be so involved in our day-to-day operations that we lose sight of the fact that each email we send (even if it’s sent as part of a larger automated program) lands in the inbox of a real person who could be impacted by whatever’s going on in the world.
-And, even if they’re not directly impacted, it’s not hard to spot when a brand isn’t showing empathy for the people who are hurting, and that can turn anybody off.
+It’s a sad reality that major events like this happen often — pandemics, hurricanes, earthquakes, violence, terrorism, etc. — and we as marketers can be so involved in our day-to-day operations that we lose sight of the fact that each email we send (even if it’s sent as part of a larger automated program) lands in the inbox of a real person the crisis is impacting.
+And, even if they’re not directly impacted in some cases, they may be sensitive to certain content.
+It’s not hard to spot when a brand isn’t showing empathy toward those affected, and that can turn anybody off.

 Recently, we published an update to the research we had conducted concerning the marketing messaging trends among the world’s Super Senders as the world came to grips with COVID-19.
 Now, after a month of continued self-isolation and quarantine in many places around the world, we wanted to take another look at the larger trends of email sending and interaction to see how marketers were reacting to the prolonged fight against the virus.
 Key questions for this analysis were:

 - What are the volume trends for email over 2020?
 Can we observe some sort of stability or continuing trend?

 - What kinds of mailings are being sent?
 Do we see a shift in marketing campaigns vs. triggered messages?